cisagov/skeleton-golang-package/README.md

-This skeleton project contains [licensing information](LICENSE), as well as [pre-commit hooks](https://pre-commit.com) and [GitHub Actions](https://github.com/features/actions) configurations appropriate for the major languages that we use.
+This skeleton project contains [licensing information](LICENSE), as well as [pre-commit hooks](https://pre-commit.com) and [GitHub Actions](https://github.com/features/actions) configurations appropriate for a Go package.

 ## Installation ##